Invaders from Mars (1953 film): Reception

 Author and film critic Leonard Maltin awarded the film three out of a possible four stars.
 In his film review, Maltin called it "starkly stylish".

-Influence
+Legacy

 Invaders from Mars impressed some kids who grew up and became filmmakers.
+In a booklet accompanying the film's restoration, Steven Spielberg recalled watching the film five times in the theatre as a child.
+"It really turned my world around.
+It certainly touched a nerve in all the kids like myself who saw the film at a very young age," he said.
+Joe Dante and John Landis both cited it as an influence.
+Martin Scorsese named it on a list of the 10 best films to use light and color.

 Don Coscarelli's original 1979 Phantasm has some plot similarities, while Brad Bird's The Iron Giant makes references to the film, as well as to other iconic science fiction features, particularly those from the 1950s.
+It has been suggested that the film may have provided inspiration for the Barney and Betty Hill UFO abduction claims.

+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".